Double Decreases: Left Right Center - 18 Methods

 Quick Steps

-Slip two stitches knitwise, one at a time, to the RH needle.
-Return the two stitches to the LH needle by inserting the LH needle from left to right and withdrawing the RH needle.
-Slip two stitches purlwise through the back loops of these stitches.
+Slip two stitches knitwise, one at a time.
+Return these two stitches to LH needle by inserting LH needle from left to right and withdrawing RH needle.
+Slip two stitches together purlwise through their back loops to RH needle.
 Purl one stitch.
-Use the tip of LH needle to lift up the slipped stitches and pass them over the stitch you just knitted and off the RH needle.
+Use the tip of LH needle to lift up the slipped stitches and pass them over the stitch you just knitted and off RH needle.

 Worked: Purlwise